LoneDev6/FastNBT/README.md

 - Run `node .\.mvn-exec\GenerateNms.js` (run it each time you edit something in the NMS files)
 - Run `mvn install` in order to access the plugin as dependency in your projects
 - Run Maven `clean package` and get the generated jar from `output` folder

+## Updating Javadocs

+In order to update Javadocs you have to build locally, as old NMS jars are not available and can't be easily included on Github.
+- Run the command `mvn clean install javadoc:javadoc -pl FastNbt-core -am`
+- Get the generated javadocs from `.cache/targets/FastNbt-core/target/reports/apidocs/`
+- Push the contents into the `javadoc` branch